Formidable California Domestic Violence Restraining Order Lawyers

 - Comply with federal law prohibiting ownership of a gun

-- Visitation or custody of children may be denied or modified in cases involving a threat of abduction or abuse
+Note that visitation or custody of children may be denied or modified in cases involving a threat of abduction or abuse

 Should a restraining or protection order be violated, the authorities can immediately arrest and detain the person threatening you.
 Additionally, violating a restraining order can result in criminal charges.
 While a restraining order may not ultimately prevent violence, they have the advantage of involving law enforcement early on, making it more difficult for someone to harm you.